SniperPickAxe/FVT-fabric-modified/README.md

     Disables the particles that spawn when you break a block.

+* ### No Potion Particles

+    Disables the particles that spawn when you have a potion effect on yourself, you know, those view obstructing ones.

 * ### Refill Hand

     Once the stack in your main hand is below 50% automatically finds the same item in your inventory and restocks it.